Last updated on April 3rd, 2018 at 11:10 am

 Luckily, I’ve taken care of the searching for you!
 Here are my Top 5 activities in Montevideo:

 #1.
 Tristán Narvaja Street Market (Feria Tristán Narvaja)

+First up on our list of the Top Things to do in Montevideo is Tristan Narvaja Street Market.
 If you find yourself in Montevideo on a Sunday, you can’t miss the Tristán Narvaja Street Market, in the neighborhood of ‘Cordón.’
 This huge flea market is home to everything you never knew you needed and stretches from the city’s main avenue ’18 de Julio’ and runs for seven blocks.
 For locals, the market is a Sunday ritual for simply browsing, or for picking up fresh fruits and vegetables, pasta, or cheese.
 Other than the essentials, you can find anything from clothes to books, to CDs, records, antiques, electronics, and even pets!